Bankoga/golem/docs/key.md

   - Edge: A data-bearing conduit between two nodes.
   - Address: A uniquely generated string which serves as a shorthard representation for each destination within the Matrix.
   - Destination: The container/environment which hosts, operates, and prepares a set of nodes.
+    - State: Represents the environment which affects the operations of a small set of cells
+      - Charge: A real numer betwen [-256,256] that represents the background energy level of the operating environment of some small set of cells
+      - Chemical : An object that triggers specific changes in cell behavior by manipulating dynamic modifiers in the operation method definitions.
+Can only affect cells which possess a corresponding type of channel.
   - Layer: A group/set/2d matrix of destinations produced by the same production rules.
 Akin to a layer in BP neural nets.
   - Module: A collection of inter-, and intra-connected layers which serve as a distinct semantic whole/sub-set of the graph.
   - Nodes/Vertices: Cells